in

-Installing a backsplash behind your stove can protect the wall from grease or sauce splatter stains, and make clean-up much easier.
-Along prep areas, a backsplash will catch the squirts and splashes generated by chopping, stirring, and blending foods, and is much easier to wipe clean than a painted wall.
+Installing a backsplash behind your stove can protect the wall from grease or sauce splatter stains and make clean-up much more manageable.
+Along prep areas, a backsplash will catch the splashes generated by chopping, stirring, and blending foods and is much easier to wipe clean than a painted wall.

-Another valuable reason to have a kitchen backsplash is to achieve a decorative result.
+Another practical reason to have a kitchen backsplash is to achieve a cosmetic result.
 Whatever your vision for your kitchen, a backsplash can support and enhance it.

 Ceramic & Porcelain Tile